The plugin “The WordPress Multilingual” WPML is displayed in this manner on its website’s home page.

-First of all, you should have aboard view of “What Is WPML In WordPress?”
+First of all, you should have a good understanding of “What Is WPML In WordPress?”
 According to its About US, the premium WPML Plugin “makes WordPress run multilingual.”
 The plugin “allows authors to write content in various languages and translate content,” according to the statement.
 Additionally, WPML Translation Management has a professional content translation interface and advanced translation management features.

 This plugin, which was introduced in 2007, is the “big boss” of WordPress’s multilingual plugins in terms of the user base.
 The data it provides indicates that this multilingual plugin is the most widely used plugin on the market, being used on about a million websites.

 Comparatively, Polylang, its main rival, claims that its plugin has more than 600,000 active installations.

-The organization OnTheGoSystems, which is responsible for WPML Plugin, also provides additional tools like:
+The organization OnTheGoSystems, which is responsible for the WPML Plugin, also provides additional tools like:

 - Toolset plugin supports adding custom post types, fields, and taxonomies to your WordPress website.